justariff/diwali_sale_analysis/README.md

 ## Conclusion
 The Diwali Sales Data Analysis project provides valuable insights into customer demographics, product preferences, and state-wise performance during the Diwali sales season.
 The visualizations allow us to understand key trends and patterns, helping businesses make data-driven decisions to optimize their sales strategies.

-## Contributing
-We welcome contributions to improve the project!
-If you have any suggestions or find any issues, please feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).